U-19 World Cup final: Focus on Mumbai's Armaan Jaffer, Sarfaraz Khan

-Kalim Jaffer and Naushad Khan may have instructed their sons Armaan and Sarfaraz not to get overawed with the thought of playing the under-19 World Cup final against West Indies, but keeping emotions in check is going to be a challenge for the dads as well
+Kalim Jaffer, Naushad Khan may have told sons Armaan, Sarfaraz not to get overawed about playing the final against West Indies, but keeping emotions in check will be challenging for the dads as well

 Irrespective of which team wins today's under-19 World Cup final in Mirpur (Bangladesh), February 14, 2016 will be etched in the memories of India's junior cricketers.